pyQode/pyqode.core/README.rst

 **pyqode.core** is the core framework of the `pyQode`_ project.
-It contains the base classes and a set of extensions (modes/panels/managers) that you can use to create a code editor specialised for a given language.
+It contains the base classes and a set of extensions (modes/panels/managers) that you can use to create a specialised code editor.
 It also provides a basic generic code editor that you can use as a fallback when there is no specialised editor for a given language.

 - `Issue tracker`_
 - `Wiki`_